Course review – 04-10-2022

 Dermatologists / Surgeons are welcomed into subscription membership by TTS under the listing Physicians / Surgeons without further requirement.
-However, where a listing under Trichologists is sought the candidate is required to present a series of essays on the hair and scalp conditions / diseases (syllabus is provided below) and at the conclusion to submit to a viva examination held in London during May (or such date as decreed by the TTS Governors).
+However, where a listing under Trichologists is sought the candidate is required to present a series of essays on the hair and scalp conditions / diseases (form the syllabus below) and at the conclusion to submit to a viva examination historically held in London during May (or such date as decreed by the TTS Governors).

 The course is part-time and has 2 Sections, each must be completed fully.
 The course which takes 2 years requires that 20 essays are submitted during each academic year at a constant rate of 2 per month (none during the vacation months of December and August).
-Essays are to be received by the College appointed Mentor on the 7th and 21st day of each of the 10 months of each academic year.
-Each essay should be an extensive academic work (where possible containing pictures) which has been researched using Internet and textbooks.
-All essays must be written in the author’s own words for submission (via e-mail) to the assigned Mentor (plagiarism testing is conducted).
-All essays relative to scalp and hair conditions/diseases must (where possible) include an aetiology, diagnosis and prognosis together with any recommendations as to treatment regimes.
-In the event that an examiner’s comments suggest further work is required on any essay, this should be carried out as a matter of priority.
-This study period can be extended if required (at additional cost relative to the extra time taken).
+An essay must be received by the College on the 7th and 21st day of each of the 10 months of each academic year.
+Each essay should be an extensive academic work (where possible containing pictures) which has been researched using Internet and textbooks (recommended text books are listed herein).

-A prospective student seeking enrollment should email The Registrar for an Application for Enrolment Form.
+A prospective candidate seeking enrolment should email The Registrar for an Application for Enrolment Form.